funilrys/PyFunceble/docs/use/configuration/parameters/lookup.md

   # Exclusive CLI Argument: --reputation-lookup
   reputation: no

-  # Enable/Disable the usage of the collection (API) to lookup the status.
+  # Enable/Disable the usage of the platform (API) to lookup the status.
   #
-  # CLI Argument: --collection-lookup
+  # CLI Argument: --platform-lookup
-  # Exclusive CLI Argument: --collection-lookup-only
+  # Exclusive CLI Argument: --platform-lookup-only
-  collection: no
+  platform: no

   # Set the timeout to apply to each of our lookup methods - when possible.
   #